 JACC, is a state-funded program managed by the New Jersey Department of Human Services, Division of Aging Services and administered in Monmouth County by FCS.
-It provides in-home services to seniors at risk of placement in a nursing home including personal care assistance, home health care, respite care, home modification, transportation and much more
+It provides in-home services including personal care assistance, home health care, respite care, home modification, transportation and more to seniors at risk of placement in a nursing home.

 “JACC was designed to keep people living safely at home and to delay or prevent long-term care placement,” Michele explains.

 Another FCS administered program, Statewide Respite Care, provides assistance to families by giving unpaid caregivers a break from the daily responsibility of caring for a home-bound relative or friend.
 Grants may be used to give unpaid caregivers time off for personal matters or cope with an emergency, among other things.

 “Being a caregiver is both physically and financially draining,” Michele says.
 “Caregivers need a break in to order to continue providing care for their loved ones.”

 FCS’s fee-based MAAP program provides support to individuals who may be eligible for Medicaid benefits, but need assistance completing the complicated Medicaid Managed Long-term Services & Support (MLTSS) application.
 This fee-for-service program helps simplify the process, facilitating a client’s ability to access assistance for healthcare-related costs.